NFA says a return to quarantine regulations would increase animal suffering

 Pets from listed countries such as the US, Japan and Russia, need to have paperwork filled out, including health certificates from their vets, if they are to avoid blood tests or quarantine at the border.
 They have to have a test for rabies within three months of the date of travel.

 The difficulties for British pets crossing the Channel would be the same for French and other EU pets crossing the other way.

 She says one troubling development has already taken place: the European Union (Withdrawal) Bill, published in July 2017, omits Article 13 of the 2009 Lisbon Treaty.
-This article recognizes that animals are ‘sentient beings’ and requires EU member states to ‘pay full regard to the welfare requirements of animals’ when developing policies.
+This article recognises that animals are ‘sentient beings’ and requires EU member states to ‘pay full regard to the welfare requirements of animals’ when developing policies.

 “It’s crucial that Britain maintain – and build upon – the strong animal welfare standards that are written into EU law,” says Bekhechi.

 The EU’s ban on testing cosmetics and their ingredients on animals, for example, prevents mice, rats, rabbits and other animals from being poisoned, blinded, burned and killed in cruel experiments.
 “Britain should at a minimum keep this ban and, better still, go one step further by joining the Netherlands and other countries in working to phase out the use of all animal testing,” she wrote in the Independent Newspaper.